Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Steamed Lemon Cake (Soft, Moist & No Oven Recipe)

 Notes

-• Grease the cake molds with oil to help the cakes release easily after steaming.
+• Grease the cake molds well so the cakes release easily after steaming.

 Nutrition